barnab5012/bonsai-simulink/HOWTO.md

 ## State, actions, terminal and reward

-Based on the ansers to the initial questions, make sure that your Inkling code uses the exact same variable names as you're using in the bonsai_model.py file.
+Based on the answers to the initial questions, make sure that your Inkling code uses the exact same variable names as you're using in the star.py file.
 Have a look at our examples!

 Construct an inkling file for your model.
 - Inkling guide at http://docs.bons.ai/guides/inkling-guide.html